Seal bay research tour body3

 Adelaide's metro beaches provide an ideal spot for seals to rest and thermoregulate.
 The sandy shores and relatively calm waters make it easier for them to relax and rest.
 It’s a bit like how we might choose a favourite spot to unwind—seals just happen to pick our beautiful beaches!

-Why it's normal to see seals on our beaches
+Why it's normal to see seals at our beaches

 Should you be concerned?